cisdev2/ipeer4-server/README.md

 Travis can take a while to run, so manually testing the code as you write is recommend.

 Tests can be run with `phpunit`.
-They run on a different database (separate SQLite), so they don't affect the main one.
+They run on a different database (local SQLite), so they don't affect the main one.
 Change `src` to a more specific path/file if you want to run a specific test.
-The `-c app` loads the required test config file from the `app` folder:
+The `-c app` loads the Symfony test config file from the `app` folder:

     phpunit -c app src